-The field has diagonal scrolling bent-tip boteh, with leaves and vines.
-The style appears to be from the Mughal period until the 1750s.
+The style of the field that has diagonal scrolling bent-tip boteh, with leaves and vines is seen in weavings from the Mughal period until the 1750s.

 The buta style of the red border is associated with the period 1740s-1770s

 Composite most likely created in the mid 1900s.
 Collected from the field between the 1950s-1980s by a world renowned collector and auctioned off by Christie's eventually.

 Has stains and minor holes and has a backing.

 511⁄2 x 363⁄4in.
 (130.8 x 93.4cm.) [to be reconfirmed]